lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 ### Add Field

-TODO implement this in the default Option mapping as well -- missing field gives None rather than JsFailure?

 Adding an optional field can be done without any migration code if using the built in `com.lightbend.lagom.scaladsl.playjson.Serializers.optionFormat`.
 The default value if the field is missing will be `None`.

 Old class: